 Price and Quality

 With any company, the nature of the products is only part of the story.
 Both the price and the quality is just as relevant.
-With Thirty-One Gifts, the prices for most products appear reasonable at first glance.
-However, it is difficult to know, because many of the products are pretty unusual.
-For example, three of their products and their prices are below.
+With Thirty-One Gifts, the prices for some products appear reasonable at first glance, while others are less appealing.

 From people that I’ve talked to, the quality of the bags seems relatively decent, but not exceptional.
 I knew one person who had multiple bags that have lasted a long time with no signs of wear, but also purchased two bags that each broke within a week.
 I’ve also seen similar perspectives online.